 During plasma coagulation soluble fibrin is generated.
 By degradation of cross-linked fibrin, characteristic products called D-dimers are released.
-Increased D-Dimer levels indicate the activation of coagulation and fibrinolysis processes and is mainly used to exclude venous thrombic events (VTE) as deep vein thrombosis of the leg (DVT) and pulmonary embolism (PE).
+Increased D-Dimer levels indicate the activation of coagulation and fibrinolysis processes.
+Low levels of D-Dimer are mainly used to exclude venous thromboembolism (VTE) such as deep vein thrombosis of the leg (DVT) and pulmonary embolism (PE).

 - Determination of D-dimer can be used to exclude a suspected DVT or PE with levels below a specific cutoff value

-- Since neither a reference method nor reference material are available, clinical studies are mandatory for cutoff definition
+- Since neither a reference method nor reference material are available, clinical studies are mandatory to define an assay-specific cut-off and calibrator values

 - Several studies support the use of a cutoff value of 0.5 FEU µg/L